 - a.
-Utilizing optics and laser optimized for the usage of typically 1 pixel for increased sensitivity on the receiving side. - b.
+Using optics and laser optimized for the simultaneous use of minimum 32 pixels squint angle towards the Tx side. - b.
 See Figure 21 for spot diameters at other distances. - c.
-Automatically configured by the API, it is set to maximize signal amplitude by maintaining Laser Class I. - d.
+Automatically configured by the API, it is set to maximize signal amplitude by maintaining laser class I. - d.
 The minimum value applies to device software versions v1.3.5 and below.
 Higher versions support lower frame rates. - e.
 Maximum 40-ns pulses, all pixels active, SPI clock minimum 12 MHz, analog integration time limited by eye safety. - f.
 Maximum 40-ns pulses, 16 pixels active, SPI clock minimum 21 MHz, analog integration time limited by eye safety. - g.
 Maximum 40-ns pulses, 8 pixels active, SPI clock minimum 21 MHz, analog integration time limited by eye safety. - h.
-The maximum measurement range depends on target remission, ambient light, and sensor configuration. - i.
-Depending on remission and distance of object, pulse length, and integration time.
-Typical value for 90% Remission at 10m distance with about 1 klx ambient light at 25°C and long range mode.
-See Figure 8.

-- j.
-Best accuracy values are achieved in short range mode and calibrated crosstalk (using calibration API) for our default pixel binning settings. - k.
-Measured at a distance of 1.5m with a target of at least 90% remission. - I. The maximum value is 100 klx (AM 1.5) on a 45% remission target or 50 klx on a 90% remission target. - m.
+The maximum measurement range depends on target remission, ambient light, and sensor configuration (see Figure 12 and Figure 18). - i.
+Depending on remission and distance of object, pulse length, and integration time (typical value for 8% remission at 1m distance with about 1-klx ambient light at 25°C and a frame rate of 25 Hz) (see Figure 8). - j.
+Best accuracy values are achieved in short-range mode and individual crosstalk calibration (API) for our default pixel binning settings with amplitudes larger 100 LSB at 25°C 1-klx background light. - k.
+Measured at a distance of 1m with a target of at least 90% remission. - I. The maximum value is 200 klx (AM 1.5) on a 45% remission target or 100 klx on a 90% remission target. - m.
 Laser class depends on the software configuration; default operation is for IEC Laser Class 1.
 The customer must follow and fulfill the Broadcom SW and HW design recommendations to achieve Laser Class 1.
 Without the correct configuration or before the integration has been completed, the module can emit at higher levels and must be rated as a Laser Class 3B device.